arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

     final static double CELC_FAHREN_RATIO = 9.0/5;
     final static int FAHREN_FREEZE_POINT = 32;

-    // takes as an argument (input) the temperature in celcius (as a double)
+    // takes as an argument the temperature in celcius (as a double)
-    // returns (outputs) the temperature in fahrenheit (as a double) static double celcToFahren(double tempInCelc)
+    // returns the temperature in fahrenheit (as a double) static double celcToFahren(double tempInCelc)
     {
         return tempInCelc * CELC_FAHREN_RATIO + FAHREN_FREEZE_POINT;